South Florida truck accident lawyer

 2. Call 911 and ask for police and an ambulance

 Calling 911 will help ensure that you and anyone else who’s hurt can get the necessary medical help.
 Request a police officer as well.
-The officer’s investigation could be key to your case and could help you obtain compensation.
+The officer’s investigation could be critical to your case and could help you obtain compensation.

 3. Tell your side of the story to the responding police officer